silentcatfart/foundry/README.md

 Provision artifacts used to self-host a Foundry Virtual Table Top environment:

-* Virtual Network
-* Subnet(s) with Network Security Group
+* Virtual Network/subnet with Network Security Group
-* Foundry Production Virtual Machine with public IP
+* Foundry Production Virtual Machine
-* Foundry Testing Virtual Machine with public IP
+* Foundry Testing Virtual Machine
-* LiveKit Virtual Machine with public IP
+* LiveKit Virtual Machine
-* 128 GB data drive
+* 128 GB data drives
 * Storage account

 I have rclone configured on the server.
-There's a cron job that stops the Foundry service and synchs the Foundry code and user data to an Azure storage account nightly.
+There's a cron job that stops the Foundry service and syncs the Foundry code and user data to an Azure storage account nightly.

 About [Foundry](https://foundryvtt.com/)